 In addition to leaving behind a vast body of traditional pop music repertoire, Pak Ngah also served as a role model for the modernisation and preservation of Malaysia's traditional performing arts heritage.
 Figure 1, which depicts his framework for popularising traditional music, can be a useful point of reference.
-I dubbed this "Pak Ngah's Model of Traditional Pop Innovation & Preservation" which comprised of four primary features or components: (i) Malaysian-ness; (ii) hybridity; (iii) Malay-ness; and (iv) audience engagement.
+I dubbed this "Pak Ngah's Model of Traditional Pop Innovation & Preservation" which comprised of four primary features or components: (a) Malaysian-ness; (b) hybridity; (c) Malayness; and (d) audience engagement.

-Figure 1: Pak Ngah's model of traditional pop innovation & Preservation
+Figure 1.
+Pak Ngah's model of traditional pop innovation & Preservation